jadijadi/lpic1book/1061_install_and_configure_x11.md

 EndSection
 ````

 This part is about Fonts.
 When X-Server is running it needs these files.
 FontPaths tell X11 where fonts are.
-It also can refer to an IP running a font-server which is not common these days because these days our computers are fast can handle their own fonts.
+It also can refer to an IP running a font-server which is not common these days.
+Font servers used to be responsible of rendering fonts to be shown on clients but nowadays computers are fast and can render their own fonts.
+Font servers are going out of fashion!

 ````
 Section "Module"